 Technical Aspect of Cash vs. Accrual Accounting

-There are two general methods of accounting that nonprofit organizations have to choose from; cash method or accrual method.
+There are two general methods of accounting that nonprofit organizations have to choose from; the cash method or the accrual method.
 For some smaller organizations, it makes sense to use the cash method of accounting because it mirrors “checkbook accounting”.
 This is the same as when you balance your checkbook, using debits and credits as the transactions occur.
 This method is the simplest way of showing inflows of cash coming into the organization and outflows of cash moving out.

 The cash method is the widely accepted standard for non-profits and many people never even consider the accrual method.
 The fact that the cash method mirrors what you do with your checkbook every month makes it comfortable for non-profit executives with little accounting experience.
 In addition, when cash is tight, cash method accounting is the easiest way to manage bank balances.